-Why is Google Targeting Exact Match Domains?
+Why are Google Targeting Exact Match Domains?

-The problem is, everyone has cottoned onto the benefit of putting your site on an exact match domain, there are so many sites out there that exist purely to soak up traffic for specific search terms that get very little marketing carried out on them to make them compete in the market.
+The problem is that everyone has cottoned onto the benefit of putting your site on an exact match domain; there are so many sites that exist purely to soak up traffic for specific search terms that get very little marketing carried out on them to make them compete in the market.

 I’m just as guilty of doing this as most other people are.
-When Google introduced the Panda Update earlier this year they had a few targets in mind, the first was content farms, these are sites that exist solely to create lots of content – most of it junk – to get visitors to their site and from there use display advertising to make money.
+When Google introduced the Panda update earlier this year, they had a few targets in mind; the first was content farms; these are sites that exist solely to create lots of content – most of it junk – to get visitors to their site and from there use display advertising to make money.

 Exact Match Domains Vs Partial Match Domains Vs Branded Domains

-As Matt Cutts points out in the video above, although there is a definite advantage for a site to rank in Google by using exact match domains, however you’ve got to ask yourself why it is that the most successful websites out there don’t use keywords in their parts.
+As Matt Cutts points out in the video above, although there is a definite advantage for a site to rank in Google by using exact match domains, you’ve got to ask yourself why the most successful websites out there don’t use keywords in their parts.

 Related Search Query Domains

-What’s the impact from more top level domains?
+What’s the impact from more top-level domains?

 How does Google work out if your domain is an Exact Match Domain?

-By using user behaviour such as click through rates and bounce rates Google can go on to work out how relevant the site is for that query compared to other websites that appear on the first page of the serps even though ministryofsoundtickets.co.uk appears to tick all the right boxes in terms of its brand ranking well for that keyphrase.
+By using user behaviour such as click-through rates and bounce rates, Google can go on to work out how relevant the site is for that query compared to other websites that appear on the first page of the SERPs even though ministryofsoundtickets.co.uk seems to tick all the right boxes in terms of its brand ranking well for that keyphrase.

 Therefore, Google would determine the difference between a brand query and a commercial query.